-Provisions of the Uniform Plumbing Code® (UPC) protect more than half of the world’s population.
+Provisions of the Uniform Plumbing Code® (UPC) and Uniform Mechanical Code® (UMC) protect more than half of the world’s population.
 The International Association of Plumbing and Mechanical Officials (IAPMO) publishes the UPC model code.

 The UPC model plumbing code is enforceable rather than interpretative, with built-in flexibility to embrace emerging water technologies.

 The UPC is a consensus-based document developed by subject matter experts representing the broad range of the industry.
-Changes must be approved by a super-majority: a two-thirds affirmative vote of our diverse stakeholders, including plumbers, engineers, manufacturers, environmentalists and code officials – all people very knowledgeable about plumbing.
+Changes must be approved by a super-majority — a two-thirds affirmative vote of our diverse stakeholders, including plumbers, engineers, manufacturers, environmentalists, and code officials – all experts.

 This is why the UPC is designated as an American National Standard by the American National Standards Institute.